 Help is on the way

 DebtCleanse founder and CEO Jorge Newbery knows what it feels like to have the stress of debt overtake your life, and wrote the book on getting out of unaffordable debt to help others do the same.
 Click here to download a free chapter on student loans.
 You’ll learn tips and tactics that you can use to fight back against the system of endless payments and sleepless nights.

 If you’re one of the millions of Americans paying more from each paycheck toward your student loan than toward groceries, your debt may feel insurmountable.
 The good news is, there are steps you can take if you’re facing debt you can’t afford.

 Looking for more assistance?
-DebtCleanse is launching in early 2019.
-You’ll be able to create a free account to get access to the debt tracker and Q&A forum, or upgrade to a full membership at any time to connect with our network of attorneys who are waiting to help you make your debt a thing of the past.
+A free DebtCleanse account unlocks access to the DebtTracker to stay organized in your debt-free journey.
+Premium members also have access to a Letter Generator to push back against creditors, Action Tools including a list of over 130 mistakes creditors often make, and a network of attorneys who are waiting to help you make your debt a thing of the past.
 Don’t live under the shadow of your debt a second longer than you need to.